OnscreenProton/OnscreenProton.github.io/content/index.md

 - [x] Convert the site to use [11ty](https://11ty.dev) and move my blog over here
 - [ ] Figure out how to set up a light/dark toggle button without using javascript.
+- [ ] Shrink the site even more!
+I think I've gotten it down to less than 40kb on each page and 250kb for the site as a whole, but think I can go even further.
 - [ ] Add more content (obviously)

 ## Credits